OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:11

-When Saul and all Israel heard these words of the Philistine, they were dismayed and greatly afraid.
+When Saul and all Israel heard the Philistine's words, they were filled with dismay and great fear.

 ---